Ethical Storytelling

 Traditional marketing often centers products or services.
 Story-driven marketing centers people.
 It seeks attunement with your audience and alignment with your mission—resulting in deeper engagement and stronger donor relationships.

-Ethical storytelling isn’t a campaign tactic—it’s a leadership decision about the kind of nonprofit you want to become.
+Ethical storytelling for nonprofits is not a campaign tactic.
+It is a leadership decision about the kind of nonprofit you want to become, and the kind of relationship you want to have with the people whose stories carry your mission.

 About the Author: